-Policy Background 2
+2 Policy Background

-- 2.1 The guidance in this document should be read in conjunction with the adopted Replacement Pendle Local Plan (2006-2016) and in particular the following policies: - Policy 1 Development in the Open Countryside the policy states "any proposed extension in the Open Countryside should not increase the size of the original building (as at 1st July 1948 or as originally constructed if it was after this date) by more than 25%". - Policy 9 Buildings of Special Architectural or Historic Interest the policy states "the Borough Council will seek to preserve statutory Listed Buildings and conserve buildings of historic or architectural importance.
+- Policy 3 Green Belt seeks to maintain the defined area of Green Belt in Pendle and restrict any inappropriate development in that area. - Policy 4D Natural Heritage Wildlife Corridors, Species Protection and Biodiversity - states that "the Council will protect wildlife corridors and encourage the re-establishment of habitats and species populations to help maintain and enhance biodiversity". - Policy 9 Buildings of Special Architectural or Historic Interest the policy states "the Borough Council will seek to preserve statutory Listed Buildings and conserve buildings of historic or architectural importance.
 These may be identified on the statutory list of buildings, on the Lancashire Sites and Monuments Record, or on a local list". - Policy 10 Areas of Special Architectural or Historic Interest the policy states "the Borough Council will seek to conserve areas of identified historic or architectural interest and their setting.
-These will be designated as Conservation Areas or Historic Parks." - Policy 13 Quality and Design of New Development the policy states "the Council will protect and enhance the heritage and character of the Borough and quality of life for its residents by encouraging high standards of quality and design in new development." - Policy 14 Trees, Woodland and Hedgerows the policy states "all new development should respect trees in terms of their location and the contribution they make to the local scene" The reasoned justification part of the policy states that "a tree survey will be required as a component of all planning applications where trees are found on site or adjacent land.
-The survey must be undertaken by a suitably qualified person, and should be in accordance with considerations in British Standard 5837 (2005) (Sections 4 and 5)." - 2.2 Also relevant is the recently adopted Pendle Conservation Area Design and Development Guidance SPD which assesses development within Conservation Areas.
+These will be designated as Conservation Areas or Historic Parks". - Policy 13 Quality and Design of New Development the policy states "the Council will protect and enhance the heritage and character of the Borough and quality of life for its residents by encouraging high standards of quality and design in new development". - Policy 14 Trees, Woodland and Hedgerows the policy states "all new development should respect trees in terms of their location and the contribution they make to the local scene".
+The reasoned justification part of the policy states that "a tree survey will be required as a component of all planning applications where trees are found on site or adjacent land.
+The survey must be undertaken by a suitably qualified person, and should be in accordance with considerations in British Standard 5837 (2005) (Sections 4 and 5)". - 2.4 Also relevant is the recently adopted Pendle Conservation Area Design and Development Guidance SPD which provides further information and guidance as to how the design of development, or alterations and repairs to buildings, can ensure that the character and appearance of a Conservation Area is preserved and enhanced.

-Design Guide A: House Extensions
+Design Guide A: Householder Developments